 You can cope with limited HP regeneration while Bloodless in a number of ways:

-- Reusable options available regardless of god choice include stabbing corpse-providing enemies, casting the Vampiric Draining spell, or wielding a vampiric-branded weapon.
-Unfortunately, these methods are of almost no use in corpseless areas of the game, which are dominated by unholy creatures that provide no health in this way.
+- Reusable options available regardless of god choice include stabbing living enemies, casting the Vampiric Draining spell, or wielding a vampiric-branded weapon.
+Unfortunately, these methods are of almost no use in the Crypt, Pan, Hells, or Tomb, which are dominated by unholy creatures that provide no health in this way.

 - In an emergency situation, potions can still be used.

-Fun Fact: Unlike most other attack options, many combat-oriented Invocations are not disabled while in Bat Form.
-This has sometimes been the basis of various self-imposed challenges that center around staying in Bat Form as much as possible by, for instance, worshiping Makhleb and using his destruction and summoning abilities to dispatch enemies.
+Unlike most other attack options, many combat-oriented Invocations are not disabled while in Bat Form.
+This is the basis of various self-imposed challenges that center around staying in Bat Form as much as possible by, for instance, worshiping Makhleb and using its destruction and summoning abilities to dispatch enemies.

 - Prior to 0.24, vampires had a hunger clock.
 Instead of using food like other species, they could drink blood directly from corpses (using e) or bottle the blood into potions (using c) to drink later.
 When at least Full, vampires would both heal and hunger quickly but lost all of their undead benefits.
 When Thirsty or below, they healed and hungered slowly, but could enter Bat Form and their undead traits would gradually assert themselves the closer to Bloodless they became.
 Additionally, entering Bat Form did not incur stat reduction.